Quinta Brunson

 Exactly.

-And it happened with King of Queens recently, where people just were like, oh, this show is fantastic.
+King of Queen is like one of my favorite shows in the world.
+And it happened with King of Queens recently, where people just were like, Oh, this show was fantastic.

 And I just think that's a beautiful thing that happens with TV, especially comedies, too.

-Here's my little confession is like, when I, as soon as I hear, and you've now fallen into this category, it started with the office, I think.
+when I, as soon as I hear, and you've now fallen into this category, it started with the office, I think, or no, maybe even friends.

-friends all of a sudden went through the roof.
+You know, it was like cheers was over, friends all of a sudden went through the roof.
+And I think there's

-shallow, petty side that's going, I don't know, I don't know if I want to watch it.
+not, I think, I have a, you know, shallow, petty side that's going, I don't know, I don't know if I want to watch it.

-You know, or something, you know, or fearful that it'll never happen to me again, or whatever the fear is.
+Yeah, I'll be the judge of that.
+You know, or something, you know, or fearful that it'll never happen to me again or whatever the fear is.

 I put off watching things.

-watch and go, oh my God.
+watch and go, oh, my God.

 And I did it to the point where I became friends with John Krasinski before I had really,

-I mean, great friends before I'd really.
+I mean, great friends before I had really

+brilliant.
 Isn't that the best when that happens?
+Yeah, where you become friends with someone.

 I have that with someone.